Adroiti/docs-for-code-review-tools/RuboCop/Layout-AlignParameters.md

 ## Description

-This cop checks if the parameters on a multi-line method call or definition are aligned.
+This rule checks if the parameters on a multi-line method call or definition are aligned.

-### Example
+## Examples

 ```ruby
 # EnforcedStyle: with_first_parameter